Russia attacks Ukraine; peace in Europe 'shattered'

 Among Putin's pledges was to "denazify" Ukraine.
 World War II looms large in Russia, after the Soviet Union suffered more deaths than any country while fighting Adolf Hitler's forces.

-Kremlin propaganda paints members of Ukrainian right-wing groups as neo-Nazis, exploiting their admiration for WWII-era Ukrainian nationalist leaders who sided with the Nazis.
-Ukraine is now led by a Jewish president who lost relatives in the Holocaust and angrily dismissed the Russian claims.
+The Kremlin has painted members of Ukrainian right-wing groups as neo-Nazis, exploiting their admiration for WWII-era Ukrainian nationalist leaders who sided with the Nazis.
+Ukraine is now led by a Jewish president who lost relatives in the Holocaust and angrily dismissed those claims.

-Putin's announcement came just hours after the Ukrainian president rejected Moscow's claims that his country poses a threat to Russia and made a passionate, last-minute plea for peace.
+Hours before the invasion, Zelenskyy rejected Moscow's claims that Ukraine poses a threat to Russia and made a passionate plea for peace.

-Zelenskyy said he asked to arrange a call with Putin late Wednesday, but the Kremlin did not respond.

-The attack began even as the U.N.
-Security Council was meeting to hold off an invasion.
-Members still unaware of Putin's announcement of the operation appealed to him to stand down.
-U.N.
-Secretary-General Antonio Guterres opened the emergency meeting, telling Putin: "Give peace a chance."

-But hours later, NATO's Jens Stoltenberg indicated it was too late: "Peace on our continent has been shattered."

 Isachenkov and Litvinova reported from Moscow.
-Angela Charlton in Paris; Geir Moulson and Frank Jordans in Berlin; Raf Casert and Lorne Cook in Brussels; Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.
+Angela Charlton in Paris; Geir Moulson and Frank Jordans in Berlin; Raf Casert and Lorne Cook in Brussels; Nic Dumitrache in Mariupol, Ukraine, Inna Varennytsia in eastern Ukraine; and Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Nomaan Merchant, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine